samuel-rosa/spsann-doc/ppl.md

 It is long known that the variogram is central to geostatistics (Matheron1969;
 WebsterEtAl2007).
-As such, several methods have been proposed to create sample patterns to estimate the variogram efficiently (deGruijterEtAl2006;
+As such, several methods have been proposed to create sample configurations to estimate the variogram efficiently (deGruijterEtAl2006;
 Mueller2007; WebsterEtAl2013).
 The first methods were based on estimation of the variogram using the classic method of moments (BreslerEtAl1982; Russo1984;
 WarrickEtAl1987).
 Modern methods focus on the robust maximum likelihood